PacktPublishing/Designing-Hexagonal-Architecture-with-Java/README.md

 ## Get to Know the Author
 **Davi Vieira**
 is a software craftsman with a vested interest in the challenges faced by large enterprises in software design, development, and architecture.
 He has more than 10 years of experience constructing and maintaining complex, long-lasting, and mission-critical systems using object-oriented languages.
 He values the good lessons and the software development tradition left by others who came before him.
 Inspired by this software tradition, he develops and evolves his ideas.
+### Download a free PDF

+ <i>If you have already purchased a print or Kindle version of this book, you can get a DRM-free PDF version at no cost.<br>Simply click on the link to claim your free PDF.</i>
+<p align="center"> <a href="https://packt.link/free-ebook/9781801816489">https://packt.link/free-ebook/9781801816489 </a> </p>